Dozens of people break a sweat at Stambaugh Stadium for fitness class

-YOUNGSTOWN, Ohio (WKBN) – It was blazing hot Sunday morning, but that didn’t stop fitness fanatics from having some fun in Youngstown.
+YOUNGSTOWN, Ohio (WYTV) – It was blazing hot Sunday morning, but that didn’t stop fitness fanatics from having some fun in Youngstown.

 Close to 40 participants worked out at the third annual Pure Barre Fitness pop-up event at Stambaugh Stadium.